newresu/fit-tnt/README.md

 <!--
 [![DOI](https://zenodo.org/badge/DOI/[DOINUMBER]/zenodo.8189402.svg)](https://doi.org/[DOINUMBER]/zenodo.8189402) -->

-A fast least squares fitting method for dense matrices.

-The implementation based off [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al.
+A fast least-squares solver.
+It is based off [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al.

+**Recommendations**

+- Speed: best on tall matrices i.e $\large\frac{\mathrm{rows}}{\mathrm{cols}} \gt 10$.
+For wide matrices the PseudoInverse method is best.
+[See comparison](#comparison-tnt-vs-pseudo-inverse).
+- Accuracy: normalizing the data is likely to reduce error, but in many cases it's not needed.
+- Capabilities: currently supports 1 right hand side (i.e a matrix and a vector as inputs.)

+For numerical issues, please include some example or link to a file.

+_For calculations with non-zero intercept_, remember to push a $1$ to each row.
+The coefficient will be the last item in $xBest$.

 ## Install and Use